nashbio/policies/source/sections/01-introduction.md

 ## 1.3 Nashbio Organizational Concepts

-The physical infrastructure environment is hosted at [Google Cloud Platform](https://cloud.google.com/) (GCP), [Amazon Web Services](https://aws.amazon.com/) (AWS), and [DCBlox](http://www.dcblox.com/).
-The network components and supporting network infrastructure are contained within the GCP, AWS, and DCBlox infrastructures and managed by GCP, AWS, and DCBlox (respectively).
+The physical infrastructure environment is hosted at [Google Cloud Platform](https://cloud.google.com/) (GCP) and [Amazon Web Services](https://aws.amazon.com/) (AWS).
+The network components and supporting network infrastructure are contained within the GCP and AWS infrastructures and managed by GCP, AWS, and DCBlox (respectively).
 Nashbio does not have physical access into the network components.
 The Nashbio environment consists of managed services provided by GCP, AWS, and DCBlox; Python, GO and JavaScript applications; Docker containers; and developer tool servers running on Linux Ubuntu or Linux Debian.

-Within the Nashbio Platform on GCP, AWS, and DCBlox all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Nashbio assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.
+Within the Nashbio Platform on GCP and AWS all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Nashbio assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.

 In the case of DaaS Customers, it is the responsibility of the Customer to restrict, secure, and assure the privacy of all data at the Application Level, as this is not under the control or purview of Nashbio.